Writer, Director, Producer Emilie Upczak

 Francesa Woodman, 1976

 Project Director for Caribbean Film Database (CFDb) – the largest single source of information on films produced in and about the Caribbean, defined here as the insular Caribbean plus Belize, Guyana, Suriname and French Guiana.
 As of its launch in September 2015, the CFDb houses information on more than 900 films from the English, Dutch, French and Spanish-speaking Caribbean.
-The project was initially supported by the ACP Cultures+ Programme, funded by the European Union and the website is updated and maintained by FILMCO. https://cfdb.online
+The project was initially supported by the ACP Cultures+ Programme, funded by the European Union.

 Review of the film “Eat, for This Is My Body”, directed by Michelange Quay.
 Written for the CRB: Caribbean Review of Books.
 2008.